-- SEO audit helps you get detailed info about keyword ideas, keyword difficulty, volume search, and estimation about how many backlinks your need to rank a specific keyword in the top 10.
+- SEO audit helps you get detailed info about keyword ideas, keyword difficulty, volume search, and estimation of how many backlinks your need to rank a specific keyword in the top 10.

-- SEO audit helps you get detailed info about the backlink profile including, internal links, external links, and outbound links.
+- SEO audit helps you get detailed info about the backlink profile, including internal, external, and outbound links.